NanoComp/meep/doc/docs/Python_User_Interface.md

 + **`vertices` [list of `Vector3`]** — The vertices that make up the prism.
 They must lie in a plane that's perpendicular to the `axis`.
 Note that infinite lengths are not supported.
 To simulate infinite geometry, just extend the edge of the prism beyond the cell.
+Duplicate entries will be removed.

 + **`height` [`number`]** — The prism thickness, extruded in the direction of `axis`. `mp.inf` can be used for infinite height.
 No default value.